Skins Game (PGA Tour)

-The Skins Game was an unofficial-money event on the PGA Tour from 1983 to 2008.
+The Skins Game is an unofficial-money event on the PGA Tour from 1983 to 2008.
 It took place in November or December each year after the end of the official PGA Tour season.
 It was recognized by the PGA Tour but did not count towards the official money list.
 It was most recently sponsored by LG and was officially known as the LG Skins Game, hosted at the Indian Wells Golf Resort in Indian Wells, California.

 The Skins Game differed from most PGA Tour golf tournaments in several ways.
 Only four golfers were invited to the tournament and the golfers played to win individual holes or "skins" in a match play format.
 Each hole was assigned a different monetary value and the golfer who won the hole with the best score outright won the money for that hole.
 In the event that two or more golfers tie (which is called "halving") on a hole, the skin is carried over to the next hole.
 In the event that two or more golfers halve the final hole, a playoff began until one golfer won a hole outright.
 (In a playoff that requires more than one playoff hole, if a player is not one of those that halve the playoff hole, he is eliminated—it was not "one tie, all tie".)

 Fred Couples was given the nickname of "Mr. Skins" because of his dominance in the Skins Game.
 He won $4,405,000 and 77 skins in 11 appearances.
 He won five of the Skins Games overall.

 The 2009 Skins Game, originally set for Thanksgiving weekend 2009, was cancelled in May 2009 after LG pulled out of sponsorship; the Associated Press speculated that poor television ratings for the event led to its permanent demise.

 In 2018, Jack Whigham and Bryan Zuriff revived the idea, with Zuriff noting that he was a fan of the original Skins Game concept.
-He retooled it into The Match, which has been held most years on Thanksgiving weekend ever since.
+He retooled it into The Match, which has been held most years on Thanksgiving weekend into the early 2020s before shifting into a mid-December scheduling pattern.

+In 2025, TMRW Golf League announced a revival of the Skins Game for November 28 (the day after Thanksgiving) to be carried live on Amazon Prime Video.
+It is being produced in conjunction with Jeff Neubarth, who had previously been involved with The Match.

 Prize money was awarded as follows in 2008:

 1 This is known as a "super skin".

 The total prize money is exactly $1 million.